villekf/OMEGA/README.md

 Status messages usually only appear after the function has finished.

-All MATLAB-based code runs significantly slower compared to MATLAB.
+All MATLAB-based code runs significantly slower compared to MATLAB (this is due to the slowness of loops in Octave).
 Reconstructions are unaffected.

 ## Upcoming Features